 Kauri trees (including those in the Waipoua Forest) are now sadly endangered as Kauri Dieback, a fatal disease, ravages in many areas around New Zealand.
 To prevent the disease from spreading, make sure you clean your hiking boots thoroughly after/before hikes and adhere to any trail closures.

 Auckland and surrounds

-- If you’re into hiking, we recommend hiking up and around Rangitoto (the dormant volcano in the middle of the harbor) or exploring the Waitakere Ranges.
-Or climb one of the many volcanoes for great views over the city and harbor.
-Our favorites are Mt Eden and North Head Reserve at sunset (or sunrise).
+- If you’re into hiking, we recommend hiking up and around Rangitoto (the dormant volcano in the middle of the harbour) or exploring the Waitakere Ranges.
+Or climb one of the many volcanoes for great views over the city and harbour.
+Our favourites are Mt Eden and North Head Reserve at sunset (or sunrise).